Andrettin/Wyrmsun/readme.txt

 - New forest tileset rock graphics (by Exidelo).

 * Units
-- The Kriegers and Speerkampfers of the Bernice Tribe and Dere Tribes get a 50% damage bonus for a certain duration after disembarking from a transport ship.
+- The Kriegers and Speerkampfers of the Bernice and Dere Tribes get a 50% damage bonus for a certain duration after disembarking from a transport ship.

 -----------------------------------------------------------------------
 - 2.1.2